 Finally, it’s important to check your edges in the spring as well.
 Making sure that the edge bevel isn’t too dull or aggressive is key to your skiing performance.
 This becomes especially necessary if you’ve spent your season skiing over dense ice or exposed areas, as these can make it difficult for your edges to maintain shape.

 When all these aspects come together, you’ll end up with a ski that’s well prepared to tackle warm, slushy spring snow.
-For more on spring tuning, be sure to check in with Rennstall.
+For more on spring tuning, be sure to check in with Rennstall at Snow Park, Deer Valley.
 They offer all the mentioned services and work with both alpine and Nordic skis.
-They also offer an overnight guarantee, so if you drop your skis off at any of our locations by 5 pm, they’ll always be ready the next morning at 8 am.
+They also offer an overnight guarantee, so if you drop your skis off at any Jans location by 5 pm, they’ll always be ready the next morning at 8 am.